Instagram: The Must Dos and the Definitely Don'ts

 At some stage you need to make a decision about how important it is for you to get more followers versus your artistic principles.
 I have been able to do well (for the moment) despite posting many dark or bird in the environment types of shots and I think this is because my 'feed' overall is still appealing.

 The danger of compromising your artistic soul and buying into the 'fast food' of bird photography (as someone called it) is that you risk becoming one of a number.
-Because so many have accounts like this, you have to ask yourself how is YOUR ACCOUNT any different to everyone else's?
-So you end up with a lot of followers but do you know what?
+Because so many have accounts like this (eg, bird on branch with clear background), you have to ask yourself how is YOUR ACCOUNT any different to everyone else's?
+So you end up with a lot of followers, but do you know what?
 There will soon be so many bird photographers with 20K plus followers that numbers will cease to matter and what will matter more than anything else will be a POINT of DIFFERENCE.
 What is yours?
 Find it.
 Promote it.
 Guard it with your life because that is what makes you special.

 There are many people who will tell you that you have to post videos, do daily stories (500 million people use Stories every day - yikes) and reply to every single comment to grow your following.
-All I can say is that I don't do daily stories (I'll do a story or re-post someone else's story very occasionally), I don't watch stories, I don't have a single Highlight, I almost never post a video, I rarely look through my Feed, I rarely thank hubs for re-posting my photos and I'm still growing just fine thank you very much.
+All I can say is that I know people who don't do daily stories, don't have a single Highlight, don't reply to comments and almost never post a video and they are still growing.

 On the other hand, these are game changers.
 Consider this as your IG List of Commandments.
 Whatever you do, DON'T:

-- Spend hours liking and commenting on every random post in the hope that its author will return the compliment.
-Firstly, the Instagram algorithm will probably identify your behaviour as 'spamming' and your profile/photos will be discreetly moved to the back of the queue (in other words, hardly anyone will see your images) and secondly, it's much better for people to find you naturally.
+· Spend hours liking and commenting on every random post in the hope that its author will return the compliment.
+Firstly, the ALGO may identify your behaviour as 'spamming' and your profile/photos will be discreetly moved to the back of the queue (in other words, hardly anyone will see your images) and secondly, it's much better for people to find you naturally.
 You want quality followers and quality engagement.
 Don't sell yourself short.
 Be positive.
 Do the Dos.

 As I have said above, nobody knows exactly why sometimes your account goes from hero to zero, but it does seem to happen to most people sooner or later.
 If that does happen to you, I suggest you do the following:

-- Have a break for a few days or weeks (or years).
-When you come back, post quality content, often (at least once a day) and shamelessly use some of your most popular images to build up momentum again.
+· Post quality content, often (at least once a day), at regular intervals and peak user times and shamelessly use some of your most popular images to build up momentum again.